cette/react_first_project/README.md

 #FAQ
-There are problems to install webpack about dependencies or version
+#There are problems to install webpack about dependencies or version

 sudo npm install --save-dev xxxxx

+#ERROR in Entry module not found: Error: Can't resolve